 A business valuation is generally based on the following factors:

 - How fast the company is growing

 - Revenues and cash flow

-- Net Asset Valuation.
-This method involves adding up the value of all of the assets on your balance sheet and subtracting any long-term debt you have on your books.
-This is usually not a great method for venture capital since investors are investing for growth so they are more interested in the future cash flows you can generate from your assets.
+- Net asset valuation: This method involves adding up the value of all of the assets on your balance sheet and subtracting any long-term debt.
+This is usually not a great method for venture capital since investors are more interested in the future cash flows of your business.

-- Discounted Cash Flow.
-Discounted cash uses your projections for future cash flow and discounts them using interest rates to come up with a value.
-This method can also be tricky because of the highly speculative nature of forecasted cash flows.
+- Discounted cash flow: Discounted cash uses your projections for future cash flow and discounts them using interest rates to come up with a value.
+This method can be difficult due to the highly speculative nature of forecasted cash flows.

-How much money you should try to raise is determined by a number of factors including:
+The amount of money you should try to raise is determined by several factors including:

 - How much capital you can put to good use

 - Valuation and dilution preference (dilution is how much ownership in your business you will give up to new investors)

 The less you raise, the less you need to give up.
 For instance, if you want to raise $2 million but don’t want to sell more than 20% of your company, you’ll need a valuation of $10 million or more.
 For initial rounds of venture capital, it’s not uncommon for venture capitalists to want to purchase at least 20% of your company.